-336 Lifespan Development and Behavior(4)
+336 Lifespan Development and Behavior (4)

-Designed for students who want to develop a strong foundation in human growth and development.
-Biological, social, and psychological theories of growth and development are examined from a multi-disciplinary perspective.
-Students learn about normal development from conception to aged death as well as certain pathological processes are.
-Students who have previously taken a developmental course, or will as part of their intended major, may not take this class for additional credit.
+Designed for students who want to develop strong foundation in human growth and development.
+Biological, social, and psychological growth theories of development are examined from a multi-disciplinary Students learn about perspective. development from conception to aged death as well as certain pathological processes are.
 Prerequisite: junior status or consent.
 Offered each fall.

-Social Work Methods with Groups and Communities (4)
+400 Social Work Methods with Groups and Communities (4)